 The amendments will help entities to distinguish between accounting policies and accounting estimates.
 The definition of a change in accounting estimates has been replaced with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
-Entities develop accounting estimates if accounting policies require items infinancial statements to be measured in a way that involves measurement uncertainty.
-The amendments had no impact on the Group's financial statements has been replaced on the Group's financial statements have a subject to the definition of a counting estimates are "monetary amounts". statements.
+Entities develop accounting estimates if accounting opticies require items in financial statements to be measured in a way that involves measurement uncertainty.
+The amendments had no impact on the Group's financial statements.